szpajder/libacars/doc/API_REFERENCE.md

 ```

 Appends the contents of `buffer` of length `size` to the end of `vstr`.
-Automatically grows `vstr` if it's too small for the result.
-Use this function
+Automatically extends `vstr` if it's too short to fit the result.
+Use this
-to append non-NULL-terminated strings to the `la_vstring`.
+function to append non-NULL-terminated strings to the `la_vstring`.

 ## la_list API